 Q: How do you find the LCM of two numbers?

 A: There are several methods to find the LCM, including listing multiples, prime factorization, and using the relationship between LCM and GCD.
-Listing multiples involves writing out the multiples of each number until you find a common one.
-Prime factorization involves breaking down each number into its prime factors and then taking the highest power of each prime factor.
+Practically speaking, listing multiples involves writing out the multiples of each number until you find a common one.
+On top of that, prime factorization involves breaking down each number into its prime factors and then taking the highest power of each prime factor.
 The GCD method uses the formula LCM(a, b) = |a * b| / GCD(a, b).

 Q: Why is the LCM important?